 Now that you have a basic understanding of the causes of the problem.
 We move forward to trying the solutions below.

-Solution 1: Restarting Your Streaming Service.
+Restart Your Streaming Service.

 In some cases, the solution to the problem is as simple as restarting your streaming device.
 This involves completely shutting down your device for a couple of minutes and restarting it for this we will try the following procedure